seba-1511/specialists/paper/paper.md

 Those algorithms are described in the following paragraphs, and pseudo code is given in the Appendix.

-We also experiment with different was of building a confusion matrix.
+We also experimented with different ways of building a confusion matrix.
 Besides the usual way (denoted here as _standard_) we tried three alternatives:

 *   _soft sum_: for each prediction, we  use the raw model output instead of